Outdoor Contemporary Art in Flanders

 Beaufort started out in 2003 and is more than just an event that comes and goes.
 It aims to leave a permanent artistic impression: the Beaufort Sculpture Park, presents 30 works of art from the previous editions on a permanent basis.
 After this year’s edition another set of sculptures will be added to its collection.

-Beaufourt 21, the Triennial of Contemporary Art, will commence for the seventh time, from the 27th May until the 7th November 2021.
+Beaufort 21, the Triennial of Contemporary Art, will take place for the seventh time until November 7, 2021.

 3. Paradise Kortrijk